 But our absolute favorite way to get into the holiday spirit is at the Key West Bight Before Christmas.
 This is the traditional Lighted Boat Parade, with their festive bright lights glowing as they pass the judges in Key West Bight.

-Key West is truly unique, and one of the most memorable places to spend Christmas in the United States. -Lori Sorrentino of Travlinmad
+Key West is truly unique, and one of the most memorable and best places to spend Christmas in the USA. -Lori Sorrentino of Travlinmad

 9. Christmas in Orlando, Florida